SUSTAINABILITY - 2022/3

 An Online Scheduled Summative Class Test will be set covering topics from the first few sessions, to allow students to practice and get feedback.
 This quiz will not count towards the final grade but will give students the opportunity to become familiar with the mini-quiz format and test their learning on the initial sessions of the module.

 Discussion sessions are provided after each lecture.
 These provide an opportunity for the lecturer to give formative feedback.
 Additionally, a discussion forum is provided on SurreyLearn through which students can discuss issues and exchange ideas.

-- This module aims to give undergraduate students from a wide variety of backgrounds an appreciation and understanding of sustainability issues, and experience in communicating issues.
+- This module aims to give students from a wide variety of backgrounds an appreciation and understanding of sustainability issues, and experience in creatively communicating issue(s) around sustainability.

 |001||Explain and apply the concept of sustainability and breadth of issues it encompasses||K|

 |002||Explain and discuss how sustainability underpins every aspect of the economy and people's lives||KT|

 |003||Critically discuss and apply sustainability concepts to case study examples||CP|